What is colposcopy?

 What is the next step?

-Your doctor will arrange a follow-up visit to discuss the results of the biopsy and a further plan of management.
+Your medical provider will arrange a follow-up visit to discuss the results of the biopsy and a further plan of management.

 If you have additional questions after reading this, please call 812-855-7558.